rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 Using the tracking data, we developed 3 different metrics to measure the defender's movement throughout the play:

 1. Top Speed - max speed of the defender throughout the play
-    - This includes both before the ball and thrown and while the ball is in the air
+    - This includes both before the ball is thrown and while the ball is in the air
     - Measured in miles per hour (mph)
 2. Peak Acceleration to the Ball - max acceleration towards the ball landing position
     - We calculated this using distance between the defender's position at each frame and the ball landing position (so that it takes into account the defender's ability to change direction to move towards the ball)